jdrumgoole/worldpay-within-sdk/README.md

 To develop using Go you must use the package `wpwithin` in the `sdkcore` directory.

-If you wish to develop using a wrapper library then please navigate to your chosen language from the `wrappers` directory.
-Please see the included sample code on how to consume the SDK.
+If you wish to develop using a wrapper library then please navigate to your chosen language from the `wrappers` directory and see the included sample source code and readme files.

 ### Go development

-* Install Go command line tool
-* This is pretty simple to find on windows and Mac OS (OS X), note that Linux can be slightly trickier, but shouldn't be a problem either
-* Set up the environmental variables correctly; you only need to set $GOPATH, and that should be set as `<home>/<required_path>/<cloned_repo_structure>`, where `<home>` is wherever you want the code, `<required_path>` is `/src/github.com/wptechinnovation/`.
-For clarification the `$GOPATH` variable is where the source code for the Worldpay Within SDK will be, or you applicaiton code will reside, and is not the location of the actual golang binaries (for compiling and running go).
+* Prerequisite: correctly installed and configured environment
-* clone the repo to `$GOPATH/src/github.com/wptechinnovation/`
+* `go get github.com/wptechinnovation/worldpay-within-sdk` will download the SDK to your $GOPATH
-* Get the dependencies; `go get ./...`
+* Install Go dependencies: `cd applications/rpc-agent` then run: `go get ./...`

 ### Install the RPC agent
 * Change directory to `cd $GOPATH/src/github.com/wptechninnovation/worldpay-within-sdk/applications/rpc-agent`
 * Type `go install`
-* This should build, package up, and install the binaries for the rpc-agent into your bin directory `$GOPATH/bin`
+* This should build, package up, and install the binary for the rpc-agent into your bin directory `$GOPATH/bin`
 * If there are any errors around missing packages do additional `go get <package-repo-path>`
 * If there are any compile errors, it is likely you are running a version of go that is too old (we have seen this most commonly on Ubuntu Linux)

 ### Install the example client app
 * Change directory to `$GOPATH/src/github.com/wptechninnovation/worldpay-within-sdk/applications/dev-client/`
 * Type `go install`
-* This should build, package up, and install the binaries for the rpc-agent into your bin directory `$GOPATH/bin`
+* This should build, package up, and install the binary for the rpc-agent into your bin directory `$GOPATH/bin`
 * If there are any errors around missing packages do additional `go get <package-repo-path>`
 * If there are any compile errors, it is likely you are running a version of go that is too old (we have seen this most commonly on Ubuntu Linux)